iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 ```

 Now let's view the plots.
-You can run `dvc plots show` on you Terminal (shown
+You can run `dvc plots show` on you terminal (shown
 below), which generates an HTML file you can open in a browser.
 Or you can load
 your project in VS Code and use the [Plots Dashboard] of the [DVC Extension] to
 visualize them.